mrcjkb/mrcjkb.github.io/posts/2023-06-05-luarocks-test.markdown

 }
 ```

-Next, add a `.busted` file to your project root, with the following content:
+Next, add a `.busted` file to the root of your project.
+This file should contain the following content:

 ```lua
 return {